-- With older children, cut and paste some texts from different stories they have read over the year (leave out names) and see if they can guess which ones they are - Use text from different authors talking about the same subject or authors from different periods.
-For example, how does Jane Austen's description of a domestic scene compare with a modern version? - Look at some Wordles of famous speeches and see if you can guess what they are (Barak Obama's inauguration speech works well)
+- Learners read a story from the library, and select about 20-40 key words which they use to make a tagxedo 'cloud', choosing a shape, font, orientation and colour scheme that reflects the story.
+Share the clouds on Facebook / Twitter or print them off.
+Learners then choose someone else's cloud as a stimulus to create their own story and finally compare their stories with the original text and the 'cloud stories' - With older children, cut and paste some texts from different stories they have read over the year (leave out names) and see if they can guess which ones they are. - Use text from different authors talking about the same subject or authors from different periods.
+For example, how does Jane Austen's description of a domestic scene compare with a modern version? - Look at some Wordles of famous speeches and see if you can guess what they are (Barak Obama's inauguration speech works well) - Make some Wordles out of dialogue in a play and see if you can guess the characters.
+Is there a difference in the sorts of words they use?